cortsf/jkl/README.md

 ![alt text](https://github.com/cortsf/jkl/blob/main/jkl2.png?raw=true)

 # Note on the program's name (`jkl`)
 It's not a joke.
-These three consecutive keys used to write the program name on a terminal, the `<Control-J>` you can use to submit the program on most terminals, and any of the (most likely to be used) `h`, `j`,`k`,`l` actions, can be pressed in sequence with a gesture of the hand, that doesn't even qualifies as writing.
+These three consecutive home row keys used to write the program name on a terminal, the `<Control-J>` you can use to submit the program on most terminals, and any of the (most likely to be used) `h`, `j`,`k`,`l` actions, can be pressed in sequence with a gesture of the hand, that doesn't even qualifies as writing.
 It takes less than a second to use this command, if you memorize at least the action/s that you use the most.

 This allows to commit & push any (valid) minuscule tweak in you configuration, almost for free.
 Which is specially useful in a multi computer setup sharing the same configuration.